HydraMeshnet/developer-portal/sdk/tutorial_send_hyd.md

-# SDK Tutorial: Sending HYD Programatically
+# SDK Tutorial: Sending HYD Programmatically

-In this tutorial you will implement a Hydra transaction with the SDK.
+In this tutorial, you will implement a Hydra transaction with the SDK.
 A pre-generated wallet can be accessed through a passphrase: you'll send HYDs with code from this wallet to another one.

 #### Prerequisites